dlaliberte/bikeshed-intro/index.md

 Immediately before or after each WebIDL block, it is important to include a short, non-normative description, or **`"domintro"`** for each property defined.
 These descriptive blocks are especially important for algorithmic specifications which are otherwise difficult to read.

-Here is the suggested markdown for a `domintro` block:
+Here is the suggested markdown for a `domintro` block, which Bikeshed will convert into an HTML definition list:

 ```html
 <div class="domintro">